akka/alpakka/docs/src/main/paradox/sqs.md

 Options:

- - `maxBatchSize` - the maximum number of messages to return (see `MaxNumberOfMessages` in AWS docs).
+ - `maxBatchSize` - the maximum number of messages to return per request (allowed values 1-10, see `MaxNumberOfMessages` in AWS docs).
 Default: 10
  - `maxBufferSize` - internal buffer size used by the `Source`.
 Default: 100 messages
  - `waitTimeSeconds` - the duration for which the call waits for a message to arrive in the queue before returning (see `WaitTimeSeconds` in AWS docs).
 Default: 20 seconds